 +198% increase compared to the previous quarter

-For any business, let alone an independant business, these aren't just vanity metrics, they're positive commercial outcomes.
+For any business, let alone an independant business, these aren't just vanity metrics.
+They're positive commercial outcomes.

 Motion design works best when it’s treated as a strategic marketing asset, not decoration.